 You can do things like ask Alexa to stop or start the live feed or show recently recorded video.

-Using a smart thermostat in your home allows you to save energy and automate heating and cooling according to your family’s schedule.
+Using smart thermostats without c wire allows you to save energy and automate heating and cooling according to your family’s schedule.

 Some of the Alexa-enabled options you have are: